Tottenham complete £40m Maddison transfer

 Tottenham have signed England midfielder James Maddison on a five-year deal for £40m from Leicester City.

-Maddison, 26, has won three caps for England and helped the Foxes win their first FA Cup in 2021.
+The 26-year-old has won three caps for England and helped the Foxes claim the FA Cup for the first time in their history in 2021.

 He made 203 appearances for Leicester after joining from Norwich in 2018 for a fee of around £20m.